 Historical Weather To Estimate The Probability And Severity Of Extreme Events

-Historical weather archives on EOS Crop Monitoring allow tracking meteorological trends and predict possible scenarios based on event similarities in the past.
+Historical weather archives on EOSDA Crop Monitoring allow tracking meteorological trends and predict possible scenarios based on event similarities in the past.
 The benefits from such insights are multifold.
 By analyzing numerous factors like precipitation quantity and frequency, temperature patterns, thermal anomalies, their duration, etc. and comparing them with current meteorological trends, it is possible to:

 - make weather forecasts;